pezosanta/duckietown_world_models/README.md

 Our Controller is based on the following repository: https://github.com/pranz24/pytorch-soft-actor-critic, which we downloaded into the root folder of our new "milestone_2" branch.

-The scripts described below are located in the duckietown_utils directory of this branch.
+The scripts described below usually are located in the duckietown_utils directory of this branch.

 ### Generating rollouts for training
 The following directory structure needs to be created: